Sex Education in Schools: Conference Highlights

 People who love kids want to do the right thing.
 But they don’t always know how.
 This is never truer than when we talk about teaching kids about puberty, relationships, and sexuality.
-“If You Don’t, Who Will?” is a workshop about helping participants take action to get effective sex education in place in their schools.
+“If You Don’t, Who Will?” is a workshop about helping participants take action to get effective school-based sex education in place.

-Pat Bednarz and I first presented this workshop geared toward school nurses for the 2016 National Association of School Nurses conference in Indianapolis, Indiana.
+Pat Bednarz and I first presented this workshop titled “If You Don’t, Who Will?” at the 2016 National Association of School Nurses conference in Indianapolis, Indiana.
 It was so well received that we decided to modify it for the “Connecting with Kids through School Health” conference in Traverse City, Michigan on June 17.
 Twenty-four teachers, administrators, parents and school nurses attended our session and engaged in lively discussion.
 I reprised the workshop again for the Indiana School Health Network’s “Getting to the Heart of School Health” conference June 26 in Indianapolis.
 This time, the room was standing room only as 52 people joined another thought-provoking discussion about school-based sex education.

 What made the topic of sex education in schools so appealing?

 Well, parents, schools and health professionals across the country recognize a need to provide more complete and effective sex education for young people in schools. , ,,,, And yet, schools face many challenges when they attempt to plan and implement an effective sex education program.